Ask Us: How can people stop unwanted telemarketers, robocalls? - Salisbury Post

 People can also sign up for the National Do Not Call Registry, which is managed by the U.S. Federal Trade Commission.
 It was created to stop unwanted sales calls, and it’s free to register a home or cellphone number by visiting donotcall.gov.
 Signing up for the registry only requires the phone numbers you wish to add and an email address.

-After signing up for the Do Not Call Registry, however, many of the telemarketers who do call “are probably out to scam you,” states a webpage created by the N.C.
+After signing up for the Do Not Call Registry, however, many of the remaining telemarketers who do call “are probably out to scam you,” states a webpage created by the N.C.
 Department of Justice offering tips about telemarketers.
 Any telemarketers and robocalls who continue to call after people sign up for the Do Not Call Registry can be reported to the N.C.
 Department of Justice at ncdoj.gov/report-robocalls/ or by calling 844-8-NO-ROBO.

 After your number is on the Do Not Call Registry for 31 days, you also can report unwanted sales calls at donotcall.gov.